Courses for beginners

 How can I become a hydrogeologist?

-To become a hydrogeologist in Melbourne, you may want to consider completing the Bachelor of Science (Geology).
+To become a hydrogeologist in Melbourne, you may want to consider completing the Bachelor of Environmental Science.
 This qualification will equip you with the skills and knowledge necessary for a career in this industry.

 Are there training providers in Melbourne?

-You can train to become a hydrogeologist by completing a qualification with The University of Melbourne.
+You can train to become a hydrogeologist by completing a qualification with RMIT University.
 Find a course provider near you.
 Once you make an enquiry, a course advisor will get in touch to discuss your study options and course fees.

 What study modes are available?

 There are several campuses within the Melbourne area that provide hydrogeologist training.
-The closest campus is 42km away from the center of Melbourne.
+The nearest campus is located right in the center of Melbourne.
+You can also study a hydrogeologist course through online learning.
 Find a course provider that best suits your study needs.

 Related occupations